fortinetdev/terraform-google-cloud-modules/docs/autoscale_fgt_as_hub.md

 ```

 ## Others
-**Even if `terraform apply` is complete, FortiGates require time to initialize, load licenses and synchronize within the auto-scaling group, which may take 5 to 10 minutes.
+- **Even if `terraform apply` is complete, FortiGates require time to initialize, load licenses and synchronize within the auto-scaling group, which may take 5 to 10 minutes.
 During this period, the FortiGates will be unavailable.**
+- After deploying the project, modifying variable `image_source` only affects newly created FortiGate instances.
+The image of existing FortiGate instances remains unchanged.